jkunimune/nibasa/description.md

 but other than that, the noun phrases may be in any order.
 The subject may always be ommitted when it is implied or nonreferential.

-Many Pudul verbs are ambitransitive, meaning they can be used either transitively or intransitively.
+Many Pudul verbs are ambitransitive, meaning they are intransitive by default, but can be made transitive implicitly by simply adding an object.

 Auxiliary verbs go after the content verb.